Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 193,079 people, 80,000 houses or apartments, and a median cost of homes of $174,014, Huntsville real estate is some of the most expensive in Alabama, although Huntsville home values aren't among America's most expensive.
+With a population of 193,079, 80,000 total housing units (homes and apartments), and a median house value of $176,544, Huntsville real estate is some of the most expensive in Alabama, although Huntsville home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Huntsville, accounting for 65.41% of the city's housing units.
 Other types of housing that are prevalent in Huntsville include large apartment complexes or high rise apartments ( 23.64%), duplexes, homes converted to apartments or other small apartment buildings ( 7.52%), and a few row houses and other attached homes ( 1.98%).